The 20 Best Homozygous Familial Hypercholesterolemia (HoFH) Doctors Near Me in District of Columbia, US

 English

-Yongwoo Kim is a Neurologist in Washington, Washington, D.c..
-Dr. Kim has been practicing medicine for over 18 years and is rated as an Advanced provider by MediFind in the treatment of Homozygous Familial Hypercholesterolemia (HoFH).
-His top areas of expertise are Stroke, Subarachnoid Hemorrhage, Heterozygous Familial Hypercholesterolemia (HeFH), Thrombectomy, and Stent Placement.
-Dr. Kim is currently accepting new patients.
+Yongwoo Kim is a Neurologist practicing medicine in Washington, Washington, D.c..
+He has been practicing medicine for over 18 years.
+Dr. Kim is rated as an Advanced provider by MediFind in the treatment of Homozygous Familial Hypercholesterolemia (HoFH).
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Subarachnoid Hemorrhage, Homozygous Familial Hypercholesterolemia (HoFH), Thrombectomy, and Stent Placement.

 Experienced in Homozygous Familial Hypercholesterolemia (HoFH)